 “I’m telling you right now.”

-“Your school was about blown up, and no one called me?!?
+“In passing…Your school was about blown up, and no one called me?!?
 Why didn’t you call me?”
-He grabbed her by the shoulder, roughly, after she tried to turn away, holding her back.
-She stared at his hand, so did he.
+He grabbed her by the shoulder, roughly, after she tried to turn away.
+She stared at his hand.
+So did he.
 Both fell silent.

-“I, ah, saw him too…earlier, but it was a girl…”a soft voice stated from the hall.
+“I, ah, saw her too…earlier.
+It was a girl…”a mild voice stated from the hall.

 “And it was a girl?
 Why would you think it was the same person?
-There are thousands of people in town who it could be.”
+There are thousands of people in town who it could have been.”
 Nicolas’s hand was drug by gravity down off of Tessa’s shoulder.

-“I don’t know, she was walking out of the field by the reservoir towards town, and she had a hoodie on, but the hood was down, that’s why I noticed her.
+“I don’t know, she was walking out in the field by the reservoir.
+She had a hoodie on, but the hood was down, that’s why I noticed her.
 Why would anyone be out there?”

 “It wasn’t a girl.
 I’m not claiming her.”
-Tessa has taken a step or two towards him, and now was shooing him off.
+Tessa had taken a step or two towards him, and now was shooing him off.

 “You two don’t even know if it was the same person…”

 “It was a girl.
 I know that.
-It had girl parts.”
+It had girl stuff.”